rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 The process output consists of two Tables - analysisPickupsDf and analysisCrashsDf.

-As the names suggest, these two tables are suppose to help quantitative analysis of weather impact on Yellow, Green and Uber pickups and Car Crashs in New York city.
+As the names suggest, these two tables are supposed to help quantitative analysis of weather impact on Yellow, Green and Uber pickups and Car Crashs in New York city.

 Each row is a event (pickup ou crash) on a certain Date and Time.
 The tables are almost the same, except that analysisPickupsDf has the Pickup company to distingue between services.

 Again.. many more can be done with the information ingested in the "Storage Blob".
-Thos whole thing is a proof of concept of a "mini" data lake using Hadoop, Spark and AWS services.
+This whole thing is a proof of concept of a "mini" data lake using Hadoop, Spark and AWS services.

 ##### analysisPickupsDf:
 ![](analysisPickupsDf.GIF)